Laravel-Backpack/docs/4.2-dev/crud-operation-show.md

 - make a Preview button appear inside the List view;
 - allow access to the show view;

 By default, the operation tries to show all db columns in the database, but _remove_ any columns and buttons that it thinks you _wouldn't want_ shown.
 Which works great for simple Eloquent Models, it'll _just work_.
-But for more complex Models, it's always preferrable to define your own columns, using the same syntax you're using when defining the ListOperation.
+But for more complex Models, it might be preferrable to define your own columns, using the same syntax you're using when defining the ListOperation.

 <a name="configuring"></a>